-As the coronavirus vaccines are rolled out across the country, there have been some reports of fully vaccinated people still contracting COVID-19.
+As the coronavirus continues to spread across the country, there are frequent reports of fully vaccinated people contracting COVID-19.
 Experts say these "breakthrough cases" are expected, and want to assure people the vaccines are still highly effective.

-Clinical trial data showed that both the Pfizer-BioNTech and Moderna coronavirus vaccines were extremely effective in preventing disease, but Dr. Bill Moss, a pediatrician and professor of infectious disease epidemiology at the Johns Hopkins Bloomberg School of Public Health in Baltimore, noted that some people in the trials did contract the virus.
+Clinical trial data showed that the Pfizer-BioNTech, Moderna and Johnson & Johnson coronavirus vaccines were extremely effective in preventing disease, but Dr. Bill Moss, a pediatrician and professor of infectious disease epidemiology at the Johns Hopkins Bloomberg School of Public Health in Baltimore, noted that some people in the trials did contract the virus.

-"95% efficacy is not 100% efficacy," said Andrew Heinrich, a professor at the Yale School Of Public Health in New Haven, Connecticut.
+"95% efficacy is not 100% efficacy," said Andrew Heinrich, a lecturer at the Yale School Of Public Health in New Haven, Connecticut.

 "There are going to be some people who are not protected, even by two doses of the vaccine, but they should have more mild disease," said Moss. "...
 The vaccines are really highly protective against severe disease, so even those who get COVID-19 after two doses of vaccine are much more likely to have mild disease."